Example: Pin Cell Model

 Building Your First Model

-A pin cell represents the basic repeating unit in a reactor core.
-Our model includes a cylindrical fuel pellet, zircaloy cladding, and water moderator in a square lattice.
-This is representative of what you'd find in a pressurized water reactor (PWR).
+A pin cell is the basic repeating unit in a reactor core: a cylindrical fuel pellet with zircaloy cladding in a square water moderator lattice, representative of a pressurized water reactor (PWR).
+This example covers the full OpenMC workflow: materials, geometry, settings, tallies, and results.

 ┌──────────────────────────┐